-- 11.A.
-Faculty members will recuse themselves from voting on any file in which they served as a voting member at a lower level of review. - 11.B.
-Members must not serve on any Tenure and Promotion committee in any year in which they have applied for tenure and/or promotion. - 11.C.
-Members of the Tenure and Promotion Committees at the Department, Faculty, and University levels cannot serve on the TPAC in the same academic year. - 11.D.
-The President of the Association and members of the Association's Grievance Committee shall not sit on any DTPC, FTPC, UTPC or TPAC. - 11.E.
-No officer of the Association or member of the Association's Steering Committee may serve as a member on the TPAC. - 11.F.
+- 14.A.
+Faculty members will recuse themselves from voting on any file in which they served as a voting member at a lower level of review. - 14.A.I.
+Members must not serve on any Tenure and Promotion committee in any year in which they have applied for tenure and/or promotion.

+- 14.A.II.
+Members of the Tenure and Promotion Committees at the Department, Faculty, and University levels cannot serve on the TPAC in the same academic year. - 14.A.III.
+The President of the Association and members of the Association's Grievance Committee shall not sit on any DTPC, FTPC, UPC or TPAC. - 14.A.IV.
+No officer of the Association or member of the Association's Steering Committee may serve as a member on the TPAC. - 14.A.V.
 Any person taking part in the assessment of a candidate will disclose any relationship which could be a cause for a conflict of interest.
 The Committee shall determine whether or not the relationship constitutes a conflict of interest.
 In such decisions, the Committee will err on the side of caution.
-A person may request that a conflict of interest decision be made by JCAA. - 11.G.
-All committees established as part of the tenure and promotion review process must have at least one male and one female member and reasonable efforts shall be made to seek diversity on the committees to reflect the academic community they are representing. - 11.H.
-In any meeting between a candidate and any Tenure and Promotion Committee, Chairperson (or equivalent) or Dean, involving tenure or promotion, the member may have a representative of CUASA present. - 11.I.
-A faculty member hired before the ratification of this language may choose which tenure and promotion procedures apply to them. - 11.J.
-All participants in the tenure and promotion review process, including members of review committees, academic administrators, candidates, and observers and representatives of CUASA, shall be bound by the strict confidentiality of the proceedings and procedures of the tenure and promotion review process..
+A person may request that a conflict of interest decision be made by JCAA. - 14.A.VI.
+All committees established as part of the tenure and promotion review process must have at least one male and one female member and reasonable efforts shall be made to seek diversity on the committees to reflect the academic community they are representing. - 14.A.VII In any meeting between a candidate and any Tenure and Promotion Committee, Chairperson (or equivalent) or Dean, involving tenure or promotion, the member may have a representative of CUASA present. - 14.A.VIII.
+A faculty member hired before the ratification of this language may choose which tenure and promotion procedures apply to them. - 14.A.IX.
+All participants in the tenure and promotion review process, including members of review committees, academic administrators, candidates, and observers and representatives of CUASA, shall be bound by the strict confidentiality of the proceedings and procedures of the tenure and promotion review process.. - 14.A.X.
+An observer nominated by the Carleton University Academic Staff Association may be invited to attend any meeting of any level Committee to which any candidate is invited if the Committee or the candidate so requests. - 14.A.XI.

-11.K.
 Other than described herein, there shall be no restriction on the operation of established tenure policies and procedures.
 Establishment of a fixed proportion of tenured to non-tenured faculty shall be considered such a restriction.

-6.3 Dismissal for Cause of Faculty Employees
+xx Dismissal for Cause of Faculty Employees